-13.7 Number of Overs per Bowler
+13.7 Number of Overs per bowler

-- 13.7.1 In an uninterrupted match, no bowler shall bowl more than 4 overs in an innings. - 13.7.2 In a delayed or interrupted match, where the overs are reduced for both teams or for the team bowling second: - For innings of rescheduled length of 10 overs or more, no bowler may bowl more than one-fifth of the total overs allowed.
-Where the total overs are not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance. - For innings of rescheduled length of between 5 and 9 overs, no bowler may bowl more than two overs. - 13.7.3 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be bowled by another bowler.
+- 13.7.1 No bowler shall bowl more than one fifth of the total overs in an innings. - 13.7.2 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be bowled by another bowler.
 Such part of an over shall count as a full over only in so far as each bowler's limit is concerned.